Hydra-Chain/node/CONTRIBUTING.md

 Project maintainers aim for a quick turnaround on refactoring pull requests, so where possible keep them short, uncomplex and easy to verify.

+Pull requests that refactor the code should not be made by new contributors.
+It requires a certain level of experience to know where the code belongs to and to understand the full ramification (including rebase effort of open pull requests).

+Trivial pull requests or pull requests that refactor the code with no clear benefits may be immediately closed by the maintainers to reduce unnecessary workload on reviewing.

 "Decision Making" Process
 -------------------------

+The following applies to code changes to the LockTrip project (and related projects such as libsecp256k1), and is not to be confused with overall LockTrip Network Protocol consensus changes.

+Whether a pull request is merged into LockTrip rests with the project merge maintainers and ultimately the project lead.

+Maintainers will take into consideration if a patch is in line with the general principles of the project; meets the minimum standards for inclusion; and will judge the general consensus of contributors.

 In general, all pull requests must: